• Skip to primary navigation

 The Andalusian Chicken is an excellent choice for people searching for an average egg-laying breed.
 They lay white, medium to large eggs and produce between 150 and 170 eggs each year.

-The Andalusian is a fancy breed that comes in a variety of colors, is docile in nature, and requires little care as they are excellent foragers.
-They make wonderful show birds as well.
+The Andalusian is a fancy breed that comes in a variety of colors.
+It is docile and requires little care, as it is an excellent forager.
+It also makes wonderful show birds.

-This may be the chicken for you if you appreciate a free-range hen that is independent.
-They don’t like to be cuddled, or even picked up.
+This may be the chicken for you if you appreciate an independent, free-range hen.
+They don’t like to be cuddled or even picked up.

-These birds make a lot of noise as well, so consider your neighbors should you decide to purchase this breed.
+These birds also make a lot of noise, so if you decide to purchase this breed, consider your neighbors.

 Photo Credit Murray McMurray Hatchery